369th Croatian Reinforced Infantry Regiment (Wehrmacht): Battle of Stalingrad

 The 100th Jäger Division, including the 369th Croatian Reinforced Infantry Regiment, was involved in the heavy fighting for the "Red October" factory and for Mamayev Hill during the Battle of Stalingrad.
 By November 1942, the fighting in their sector had become a locked stalemate with little progress.
-By December 1942, the regiment had seen such intense combat that it was at 1/3 strength.
+By December 1942, the regiment had seen such intense combat that it was at a third of its strength.
 Despite the harsh conditions, the German high command credited the regiment with maintaining 'proper and military bearing'.

 Sergeant Dragutin Podobnik was awarded Iron Cross Second and First Class and many Croat decorations, including one personally from Pavelic in September 1942 for his actions at Stalingrad.
 Pavicic ordered a strategic building to be captured in the Red October factory.
 However, the armored vehicle support was delayed.
-Podobnik and his 18 men surprised the Soviets, captured the building without loss, and then handed it over to units from the German 54th Army Group.
+Sergeant Podobnik and his 18 men successfully captured the building without casualties and later transferred control to units from the German 54th Army Group.
 Sergeant Podobnik was later wounded and evacuated from Stalingrad and was killed in spring 1945 whilst serving in Pavelic's unit.

 Several distinctions and citations are noted in war diaries and official military documents.
 There are several citations for bravery, valor, and leadership under fire for men of all ranks, including Lieutenant Rudolf Baričević.
 In addition, the regimental doctors received distinctions for their actions and success in saving lives.
-One notable citation is that of Captain Madraš, who was wounded and was to be flown out of Stalingrad, but refused and instead stayed and fought with his men.
+One notable citation is that of Captain Madraš, who was wounded and was to be flown out of Stalingrad but refused and instead stayed and fought with his men.

 There were also acts of insubordination, dereliction of duty, and cowardly behavior cited in reports.
-This was common for the demoralized and surrounded German and German-allied troops at Stalingrad, as the conditions were extremely harsh on the soldiers.
-Major Tomislav Brajkovic is noted to have desperately attempted to keep morale and discipline high.
+Major Tomislav Brajkovic is noted to have attempted to keep morale and discipline high.
 However, due to major disagreements with other officers, including his commanding officer, he was transferred out of the regiment.